coredns/coredns.io/content/blog/packet-performace.md

 BenchmarkRequestDo-8   1000000000	 2.11 ns/op	  0 B/op    0 allocs/op
 ~~~
 ... is written into the named pipe which is then picked up by [mbench](https://github.com/miekg/mbench)
-and converted into prometheus metrics:
+and converted into Prometheus metrics:

 ~~~
 2017/06/25 09:21:51 [INFO] Parsed line: {branch="pr-753",cpu="8",subsystem="coredns"}requestdo_coredns: 1000000000 2.110000 0 0